ready-robotics/ral2-sample-driver/README.md

 ### configurations/robot-models/*.json

 Each of the .json files in the robot-models directory correspond to settings for a specific robot model.
-Adding and removing these files will require changes to CMakeLists.txt and the following attributes in "configuration/Sample.json":
+Adding and removing these files requires changes to CMakeLists.txt and the following attributes in "configuration/Sample.json":

 * controller.*.supported-robot-models
 * attribute-list - robot attributes - model values